luk400/vim-jukit/README.md

 * `g:jukit_comment_mark_default`: Every time a buffer is entered the variable `b:comment_mark` is set according to `g:jukit_comment_mark_default` to prepend the cell-markers in the file.
 Only required if `g:jukit_use_tcomment=0`.

-* `g:jukit_use_tcomment`: Specify if [tcomment plugin](https://github.com/tomtom/tcomment_vim) should be used to comment out cell markers - recommended if you work with many different languages for which you intend to make use of cell markers, otherwise you will have to manually set `b:comment_mark` every time you work in a language where the comment-mark is not the one specified in `g:jukit_comment_mark_default`.
+* `g:jukit_use_tcomment`: Specify if [tcomment plugin](https://github.com/tomtom/tcomment_vim) should be used to comment out cell markers - recommended if you regularly work with different languages for which you intend to make use of cell markers, otherwise you will have to manually set `b:comment_mark` every time you work in a language where the comment-mark is not the one specified in `g:jukit_comment_mark_default`.
 This requires the tcomment plugin to already be installed.

 * `g:jukit_python_cmd`: Specifies the terminal command to use to start the interactive python shell ('python' or 'ipython')